-- Transition Services Goal Two to decrease the percent of people at AMRTC who no longer meet hospital level of care and are currently awaiting discharge to the most integrated setting. - Transition Services Goal Three to increase the number of individuals leaving the MSH to a more integrated setting. - Positive Supports Goal Three A to reduce the number of reports of emergency use of mechanical restraints with approved individuals.
+- Transition Services Goal Two to decrease the percent of people at AMRTC who no longer meet hospital level of care and are currently awaiting discharge to the most integrated setting. - Transition Services Goal Three to increase the number of individuals leaving the MSH to a more integrated setting.

-- Housing and Services Goal One to increase the number of individuals living in integrated housing. - Lifelong Learning and Education Goal Two to increase the number of students with disabilities enrolling in an integrated postsecondary education setting. - Crisis Services Goals One and Two to increase the percent of children and adults who remain in the community after a mental health crisis. - Crisis Services Goal Four A to increase the percent of people housed five months after being discharged from the hospital
+- Positive Supports Goal Three A to reduce the number of reports of emergency use of mechanical restraints with approved individuals. - Housing and Services Goal One to increase the number of individuals living in integrated housing. - Lifelong Learning and Education Goal Two to increase the number of students with disabilities enrolling in an integrated postsecondary education setting. - Crisis Services Goals One and Two to increase the percent of children and adults who remain in the community after a mental health crisis. - Crisis Services Goal Four A to increase the percent of people housed five months after being discharged from the hospital

 These areas have been highlighted for the agencies and the Subcabinet as areas in need of increased monitoring.
-Each agency has identified plans bring each goal into the specified performance criteria.
+The report documents how the agencies will work to improve performance on each goal.